fsoco/fsoco-dataset/docs/pages/examples.md

 ### Segmentation

-We further provide pixel-based semantic masks for a smaller subset of our images.
+We further provide pixel-based object masks for a smaller subset of our images.
 Note that each cone is labeled individually and, thus, allows for both class and instance segmentation.
 In the case of overlapping cones, the mask of the partially covered cone might consist of multiple patches belonging to the same label.